GameStop extends wild ride on Wall Street - RFI

 New York (AFP)

-GameStop continued its wild Wall Street ride on Monday with a dizzying climb seemingly powered by online chatter about the struggling video game retailer with a devoted fan base.
+GameStop continued its wild Wall Street ride on Monday with dizzying ups and downs seemingly powered by online chatter about the struggling video game retailer with a devoted fan base.

 GameStop shares were up 70 percent at one point in morning trades, after ending last week with a surge in price and rocketing some 800 percent in the past three months.

-Shares that were trading at $2.80 in April of last year topped $100 during a high-volume morning session on the New York Stock Exchange, despite analysts warning that GameStop's retail model is out of touch with market trends.
+Shares that were trading at $2.80 in April of last year topped $100 during morning trade on the New York Stock Exchange, despite analysts warning that GameStop's retail model is out of touch with market trends.

+In highly volatile trade, GameStop jumped more than 140 percent before settling with a gain of 18 percent at $76.79

 Investors betting against GameStop by borrowing shares and selling them "short" in the hope of buying them back cheap, pocketing the difference, seemed to be up against day traders and users of social media sites such as Reddit boosting the company in online posts.